Endper/Calculator-Clicker/README.md

 # Calculator-Clicker

+This was my first official Python project (more of a game than anything).
+If you want to try it out, go ahead, the instructions are down below.

-## If you want to run it on calculator:
+## If you want to run it on a calculator:
 A clicker game that runs of a graphical calculator programmed in Python.
-The Calculator that runs this is the fx-9860GIII.
+The calculator that runs this is the fx-9860GIII.
+However there's an executable for Windows if you don't have the calculator.

-What to do with the .zip folder once it's downloaded?
+## What to do with the .zip folder once it's downloaded?
 - Download the code as a .zip folder.
 - Proceed to extract the .zip folder by right clicking on it and pressing extract all, select the destination where to extract, click extract, wait till the extract is complete, open the extracted folder.
 - Then connect your calculator using a USB micro cable to your computer.